VICO-UoE/mlpractical/notes/environment-set-up.md

 When a environment is activated its name will be prepended on to the prompt which should now look something like `(mlp) [machine-name]:~$` on DICE.

-**You need to run this `source activate mlp` command every time you wish to activate the `mlp` environment in a terminal (for example at the beginning of each lab)**.
+**You need to run this `conda activate mlp` command every time you wish to activate the `mlp` environment in a terminal (for example at the beginning of each lab)**.
 When the environment is activated, the environment will be searched first when running commands so that e.g. `python` will launch the Python interpreter installed locally in the `mlp` environment rather than a system-wide version.

 If you wish to deactivate an environment loaded in the current terminal e.g. to launch the system Python interpreter, you can run `source deactivate` (just `deactivate` on Windows).